aws-samples/aws-pipelines-stepfn-integ-cdk/README.md

     in a single commit.
     The Cdkpipeline below deploys 3 stages -
     1) Kinesis application stack deployed to DEV env
     2) StepFunction stack with Pre and Post steps.
-This stack is invoked to run a StepFunctions statemachine to test the application stack
+The StepFunctions statemachine is invoked to test the application.
     3) Kinesis application stack deployed to PROD env

 ## Architecture